devinrosen/project1_group1/README.md

 ## Combined Residential Real Estate Value, Inflation, Fred Funds Effective Rate, Monthly Supply of New Houses
+In this analysis, we are examining the Housing Price Index, Interest Rate, and Monthly Supply of New Houses.
+From the graphical data, a notable pattern emerges.
+In 1981, during a period of high Interest rates, we observe low Inflation, a corresponding low Housing Price Index, and a rising Monthly Supply of New Houses.
+Conversely, in 2010, when Interest rates were low, we see the highest Monthly Supply of New Houses, low Inflation, and a declining Housing Price Index.
 ![alt text](https://github.com/devinrosen/project1_group1/blob/main/images/Combined%20Dataframe.png?raw=true)

 ![alt text](https://github.com/devinrosen/project1_group1/blob/main/images/Correlation.png?raw=true)